 Hopefully, having gained a little more knowledge about the options available to you, you will be better equipped to decide which route you should take.

 Often, the decision comes down to how dynamic your web site needs to be.
-If there is a lot of specialized functionality which is particular to your business requirements, this usually points to a custom-made site.
-If your site is largely informational, and you wish to get “up and running” in the shortest timeframe possible, a CMS-based site may be the best option.
+If there is a lot of specialised functionality which is particular to your business requirements, this usually points to a custom-made site.
+If your site is largely informational, and you wish to get “up and running” in the shortest timeframe possible, a CMS-based site may be the best option—as long as you prepared for the necessary maintenance.

 Of course, you are not on your own!
-We are here to help with these kind of decisions, and are glad to guide you based on your own particular needs.
-Feel free to contact us for a free, no pressure consultation regarding your web site.
-We’re here to help, and your success is our success.
+I am here to help with these kind of decisions, and would be glad to guide you based on your own particular needs.
+Feel free to contact me for a free, no pressure consultation regarding your web site.
+I’m here to help, and your success is my success.